nickjhathaway/njhseq/README.md

 #Dependencies

-The majority of dependencies is downloaded by ./setup.py script but several of the libraries install depend on cmake and fortran compiliers (packaged with gcc) and should be present for the install of bibseq to work
+The majority of dependencies is downloaded by ./setup.py script but several of the libraries install depend on cmake and should be present for the install of bibseq to work